Azure/terraform-azurerm-avm-res-netapp-netappaccount/README.md

 - `cool_access` - (Optional) Specifies whether the volume is cool access enabled.
 Default is `false`.
 - `cool_access_retrieval_policy` - (Optional) determines the data retrieval behavior from the cool tier to standard storage based on the read pattern for cool access enabled volumes.
 Possible values are `default`, `never`, `onread` or `null`.
 Default is `null`.
 - `coolness_period` - (Optional) Specifies the number of days after which data that is not accessed by clients will be tiered.
 Values must be between 2 and 183.
 Default is `null`.
-- `creation_token` - (Optional) A unique file path for the volume.
+- `creation_token` - A unique file path for the volume.
 Used when creating mount targets.
-Default is `null` which means the `name` variable value is used in place.
+This must be 1-80 characters in length, start with a letter and can only contain alphanumeric characters and hyphens.
 - `default_quota_enabled` - (Optional) Specifies if default quota is enabled for the volume.
 Default is `false`.
 - `default_group_quota_in_kibs` - (Optional) Default group quota for volume in KiBs.
 If `default_quota_enabled` is set, the minimum value of 4 KiBs applies.
 Default is `null`.
 - `default_user_quota_in_kibs` - (Optional) Default user quota for volume in KiBs.
 If `default_quota_enabled` is set, the minimum value of 4 KiBs applies.
 Default is `null`.